OpenMPT/openmpt/installer/packageTemplate/readme.txt

 PortAudio / PortMidi
 --------------------
-OpenMPT uses PortAudio for WASAPI output.
+OpenMPT uses PortAudio for WASAPI and WDM-KS output.
 OpenMPT's MIDI plugins make use of the PortMidi library, which are both released under the MIT license.
 Visit http://www.portaudio.com/ and http://portmedia.sourceforge.net/ for more
 information.